REPETITIVE STRESS INJURY FIRM

 There are two types of common repetitive stress injuries:

-This is caused when a tendon is inflamed.
-This causes pain as tendons connect muscle to bone and they allow movement at joints.
+• Tendinitis: Caused by tendon inflammation, creating pain as tendons connect muscle to bone to allow joint movement.
 Common parts of the body that experience tendinitis are the biceps, shoulders, and elbows.
 When the lubricating sheath the tendons run through are inflamed, tenosynovitis occurs.
 Carpal tunnel is a well-known form of tenosynovitis.

 These injuries are excruciating because, once they occur, the pain is compounded by normal, everyday motion.
 No one should be forced to have their ability to move inhibited by these types of injuries.
 Employers must compensate employees for the wages lost due to repetitive stress injuries caused by working.